axios/axios/README.md

   // `status` is the HTTP status code from the server response
   status: 200,

+  // `statusText` is the HTTP status message from the server response
+  status: 'OK',

   // `headers` the headers that the server responded with
   headers: {},